 Financial assets measured at amortized cost

 A financial asset measured at amortized cost is subsequently measured at amortized cost, using the effective interest method and net of any impairment allowance, if necessary.
-The Company has no financial assets classified as amortized cost.
+The Company classifies accounts receivable as amortized cost.